SGWIN98/sgwin98.github.io/_pages/achievements.md

 ### 2023

-* Recipient of the Focused Area Summer Research Fellowship (FASRF) under the IASc–INSA–NASI Summer Research Fellowship Programme.
+* Recipient of the Focused Area Science and Technology Summer Fellowship (FAST-SF 2023) from the IASc–INSA–NASI.

 ### 2022